 - Municipal/Regional government: The Region of Niagara, as well as its 12 municipal governments, could adopt a living wage strategy in all employment and procurement policies to ensure that all staff and contract workers are paid Niagara region's living wage.
-The City of Cambridge, Ontario4 is one example of a municipal government that recently passed a motion to become a living wage employer, while the City of Toronto is considering living wage recommendations in its Municipal Poverty Reduction Strategy5. - Broader public service sector: The broader public service, including hospitals and postsecondary institutions, could adopt an organization-wide living wage policy that would ensure all staff and contract workers are paid Niagara region's living wage.
-The Hamilton-Wentworth District School Board is one example of a public sector employer that has adopted a living wage policy as a way to send a strong message on the importance of inclusive wages to reduce poverty6. - Social profit/social service sector and granting agencies: Many employers in Niagara region, including many non-profit organizations, offer employment opportunities that are funded by some combination of government institutions and community foundations.
+The City of Cambridge, Ontario is one example of a municipal government that recently passed a motion to become a living wage employer, while the City of Toronto is considering living wage recommendations in its Municipal Poverty Reduction Strategy. - Broader public service sector: The broader public service, including hospitals and post-secondary institutions, could adopt an organization-wide living wage policy that would ensure all staff and contract workers are paid Niagara region's living wage.
+The Hamilton-Wentworth District School Board is one example of a public sector employer that has adopted a living wage policy as a way to send a strong message on the importance of inclusive wages to reduce poverty. - Social profit/social service sector and granting agencies: Many employers in Niagara region, including many non-profit organizations, offer employment opportunities that are funded by some combination of government institutions and community foundations.
 These granting organizations have considerable influence over the pay offered through their grants as they seek to support programs that provide the highest level of service for the lowest cost possible.
 Moving forward, grantors could consider the quality of the jobs supported by the funding and move to ensure that employment opportunities consider including Niagara region's living wage.
-Good Shepherd Centres in Hamilton, Ontario recently adopted a living wage policy for all of its workers7. - Private sector: There is a growing and strong argument that private sector employers have much to gain by embracing the living wage movement and a good jobs strategy.
+Positive Living, located in St. Catharines, is an example of a non-profit certified living wage employer. - Private sector: There is a growing and strong argument that private sector employers have much to gain by embracing the living wage movement and a good jobs strategy.
 Although public debate over a higher minimum wage is often subject to objections that the demands are too great, there is much evidence to suggest that the choice to pay low-paid workers higher wages is good for business of all sizes, good for the community, and good for the employees.
-Waterloo, Ontario has several private sector living wage champions, including GCP Industrial Products and Grosche International8.
+Waterloo, Ontario has several private sector living wage champions, including GCP Industrial Products and Grosche International and Pen Financial Credit Union.